 The Obstacle Is The Way takes ancient philosophy, applies it to the success stories of ancient heroes, historic figures and modern celebrities and CEOs, and derives a framework from it, which you can follow to face the struggles of your own life with the right perception, actions and the will to see them through.

-Here are 3 great lessons you can learn to follow in Seneca’s footsteps:
+Here are 3 great lessons that will help you follow in Seneca’s footsteps:

 - Imagine you’re advising yourself as a friend to keep an objective perspective.

-- Large obstacles have large weaknesses – identify them and use them against them.
+- Large obstacles have large weaknesses — identify them and use them to overcome even the biggest challenge.

 - Use your will to accept what you cannot change and change the things you can.